 The World Bank is promoting a “billion dollar map” of minerals in Africa, and continues to invest in fossil fuel extraction.
 Controversy is tainting Bank-funded mines in Colombia and Haiti as locals resist the extractive projects.

-IFC investments in a TV guide, hotels and online shopping highlight projects with weak development outcomes
+IFC investments in luxury hotels and shopping malls highlight projects with weak development outcomes.